-- 1. Call meeting to order - 2.
-Approval of November 13, 2007 minutes - 3.
-Academic Calendar 2008-2013- Attachment 5-page 43 - 4.
-Reports from Standing Committees and Student Senate - A. Academic Affairs Committee Doris Carroll - 1.
-Course and curriculum changes Pages 2- 33; includes Attachments 1, page 12 - 2.
-Academic Fresh Start and Forgiveness Policies Action item Attachment 2, pages 34-36 - 3.
-Final Exam Policy Attachment 3, pages 37-41 - B. Faculty Affairs Committee Betsy Cauble - 1.
-Update on Graduate Student Grievance Procedure Proposed Handbook Changes - 2.
-Update on University Handbook change, Appendix G GGB Policy and Hearing Procedures - 3.
-Changes to the University Handbook, Section D40 Consulting days Action item Attachment 4, page 42 - C. Faculty Senate Committee on University Planning Roger Adams - D. Faculty Senate Committee on Technology Michael North - E. Report from Student Senate - 5.
-Announcements - A. Presidential announcements/Faculty Senate Leadership Council - B. Kansas Board of Regents - 6.
-New Business - 7.
-For the Good of the University - 8.
-Adjourn
+- 4. Reports from Standing Committees and Student Senate - A. Academic Affairs Committee Doris Carroll - 1.
+Course and curriculum changes Pages 4- 36; includes Attachments 1, page 12 - 2.
+Academic Fresh Start and Forgiveness Policies Action item Attachment 2, pages 37-39 - 3.
+Final Exam Policy Attachment 3, pages 40-44 - B. Faculty Affairs Committee Betsy Cauble - 1.
+Update on Graduate Student Grievance Procedure Proposed Handbook Changes Senator Cauble announced that the Graduate School is still working on proposed changes to the Graduate Student Grievance Procedures. - 2.
+Update on University Handbook change, Appendix G GGB Policy and Hearing Procedures Senator Cauble announced that this is still being worked on by the committee. - 3.
+Changes to the University Handbook, Section D40 Consulting days Action item Attachment 4, page 45Senator Cauble moved to approve the change to Consulting Days in Section D40 of the University Handbook.
+A nine-month faculty member could consult under this policy as long as their duties are attended to.
+Twelve month faculty may or may not need to take vacation leave based on department head approval.
+The College of Agriculture uses "Official Leave" for the consulting as approved by the department head.
+Approval for the consulting still has to be obtained.
+Motion carried. - C. Faculty Senate Committee on University Planning Roger Adams Past President Roger Adams reported that Bruce Shubert explained the budgeting process at their December meeting.
+He then returned in January, to discuss the City/University Fund and related processes, along with Bill